-In this webinar, Dr. Angel Moreno will discuss how optogenetics can be used to modulate the cardiac autonomic system, with a special emphasis on experimental preparation, troubleshooting and data analysis and interpretation.
+In this webinar, Dr. Angel Moreno discusses how optogenetics can be used to modulate the cardiac autonomic system, with a special emphasis on experimental preparation, troubleshooting and data analysis and interpretation.

 The autonomic system is the main regulator of cardiac function by providing control of heart rate and contractility via its sympathetic and parasympathetic branches.
 Understanding how autonomic dysfunction plays a role in cardiac arrhythmogenesis is an active area of research.
 However, measuring changes in cardiac performance resulting from the activation of specific cardiac nerves is extremely challenging.
 Therefore, optogenetic tools have enabled the selective activation of cardiac neurons expressing the light-gated cation channel channelrhodopsin (ChR2), promoting high spatio-temporal control of neurotransmitter release.

-This presentation will provide an overview of the cardiac autonomic system and how it could be modulated via optogenetic photostimulation in transgenic mice.
+This presentation provides an overview of the cardiac autonomic system and how it could be modulated via optogenetic photostimulation in transgenic mice.
 A special emphasis will be given to experimental preparation, troubleshooting, and data analysis and interpretation.

 Key Topics Include:

 - Understand the basics of optogenetic stimulation and cardiac autonomic tone